Jeremy Thompson / flickr

 Crown Candy Kitchen , just north of downtown, often has a line winding out the door and down the sidewalk; it's very popular during the lunch hour and on weekends.
 Crown's has one of the oldest soda fountains in the country, and they still make their own ice cream.
 The lunch menu—sandwiches, soups, hot dogs, chili—is simple but hits the spot.
 And it's affordable; most lunch and dinner entrées are in the $4-$7 range.

-Many folks say Hodak's Restaurant & Bar serves the city's best fried chicken, and the four-piece chicken platter with fries and coleslaw is a great value.
-Weekday luncheon specials offer everything from a quarter-pound hot dog to a rib-eye steak.
-On Friday a choice of catfish, Icelandic cod or Jack Salmon is served with slaw, potato salad and alternating spaghetti or macaroni and cheese.
+Many folks say Hodak's Restaurant & Bar serves the city's best fried chicken, and the chicken platter with fries and coleslaw is a great value.
+Weekday luncheon specials offer everything from pot roast to breaded pork loin.
+On Friday a choice of cod or Jack Salmon is served with spaghetti and a rotating vegetable.
 And one of the appetizer choices is (naturally) toasted ravioli, a St. Louis favorite.

 Imo's Pizza is where St. Louis-style pizza—square-cut pieces of thin, crispy crust with tomato sauce and Provel cheese—originated.
 There's nothing fancy here, just good pizza; their calling card is “the square beyond compare.”

 The Hill, St. Louis' Italian neighborhood, is where you'll find Dominic's .
 Attentive service and an extensive wine list go toward ensuring an elegant dining experience.
 You can't go wrong with dishes like veal with capers and mushrooms or linguine with fresh clams, and for dessert the Jackie's Cassata cake is yummy.